wu87988622/ohara/docs/custom_connector.md

 ## Source Connector

 Source connector is used to pull data from outside system and then push processed data to ohara topics.
-A basic implementation for a source connector only includes four methods - _start, _stop, _taskClass, and _taskConfigs
+A basic implementation for a source connector only includes four methods - _start, _stop, _taskClass, and _taskSetting

 ```java
 public abstract class RowSourceConnector extends SourceConnector {